-Asking questions Using the Integrity Line
+Asking Questions - Using the Integrity Line

 If you see or suspect any illegal or unethical behavior, or you have a question about what to do, talk to your supervisor and ask for help.
-In addition, you may submit complaints or concerns, including about Equifax information security practices, to the Equifax Integrity Line.

 Sometimes, you may not be able to talk about an issue with your supervisor.
 If that's the case, you may contact your HR Business Partner or the Corporate Ethics Officer.
 You also have the option to report the activity using the following methods: